Krazete/bookmarklets/README.md

 ## [YTSpeed.js](https://raw.githubusercontent.com/Krazete/bookmarklets/master/min/ytspeed.min.js)

 Speed up the video even more.
-Also has a slider to dim the video because why not?
+Also has a slider to dim the video because why not? [[full script](https://raw.githubusercontent.com/Krazete/bookmarklets/master/ytspeed.js)]

 Note: At x10 speed, the video usually plays faster than it can load.